 Regional coordination to avoid drug shortages has also been evident.
 The European Medicines Agency (EMA) is leading efforts at the pan-European level and new national coordination in decentralized jurisdictions like Canada is leading to more centralized and/or flexible procurement in the face of the COVID-19 pandemic.
 Struggles to coordinate across fragmented procurement systems have in turn driven interest in more centralization – or at least more structured coordination – in markets like Spain and Italy.

 Localizing and diversifying pharmaceutical supply chains

 As some governments signaled their intention to potentially block exports and others jockeyed for position to secure needed medical supply imports, fears grew over potential shortages.
-While these concerns have seen more realization in terms of shortages of personal protective equipment and testing, this has not stopped companies and authorities around the world from considering their degree of reliance on the globally interconnected pharmaceutical supply chain, particularly for APIs.
+While these concerns over explicit export restrictions have seen more realization in terms of shortages of personal protective equipment and testing,there is some evidence of disrupted supply chains due to API import shortages.
+This in turn has seen companies and authorities around the world reconsidering their degree of reliance on the globally interconnected pharmaceutical supply chain, particularly for these globally sourced APIs.